Tachyon-Sonics/ChaosCastle/README.md

 - (A): Fire with the gun
 - Left and right bumpers/shoulders (the buttons on the back of the pad): select and cycle through weapons ((A) to cancel)
 - (B), (X), (Y): other weapons (see **Weapons** section below).
 Basically if a weapon is selected, this assigns the button to that weapon.
 Else, this fires with the assigned weapon, or does nothing if no weapon has been assigned.
     - Analog controls (if any) can each be used for an additional weapon.
-The pressure and /or direction is however ignored.
+The pressure and / or direction is however ignored.
     - keys from the keyboard can also be used.

 ### Keyboard (without numeric pad)